Mirkes/DAPCA/datasets/MNIST_M/README.md

 show how much of the gap between the lower and the upper bounds was covered (in brackets).

-The following image depicts the difficulty of the domain adaptation problem: two datasets have very different axes of the main principal variance:
+The following image depicts the difficulty of the domain adaptation problem: two datasets have very different axes of the main principal variance.
+Also, there seems to be a non-linear 'twist' in MNIST_M (probably, related to dark vs light backgrounds).

 ![PCA of test sets MNIST and MNIST_M](https://github.com/Mirkes/DAPCA/blob/main/images/MNIST_vs_MNIST_M_PCA.png)